-(e) in doing so does not enter into or upon a stream, reservoir or watercourse; and in doing so does not allow a hand-held tool to enter into a stream, reservoir or watercourse; and does not sell the invertebrate or egg. (g) 4.12.3 A person does not breach by-law 4.3.4 or 4.5.5 by taking an invertebrate or egg, as the case may be, in a special provision catchment area, other than in a prohibited zone in that area, if the person - (a) is a member of the Noongar people; and does so for an Aboriginal customary purpose; and (b) (c) does so only by hand or with a hand-held tool; and in doing so does not enter into or upon a stream, (d) reservoir or watercourse; and in doing so does not allow a hand-held tool to enter into (e) a stream, reservoir or watercourse; and does not sell the invertebrate or egg. (f) Noongar people lighting fires for customary purposes 4.13 A person does not need approval under by-law 4.3.5 to light a fire on Crown land in a prohibited zone on a special provision catchment area if the person - (a) is a member of the Noongar people; and does so on a registered Aboriginal site; and (b) does so for an Aboriginal customary purpose; and (c)
+(e) in doing so does not enter into or upon a stream, reservoir or watercourse; and in doing so does not allow a hand-held tool to enter into a stream, reservoir or watercourse; and does not sell the invertebrate or egg. (g) 4.12.3 A person does not breach by-law 4.3.4 or 4.5.5 by taking an invertebrate or egg, as the case may be, in a special provision catchment area, other than in a prohibited zone in that area, if the person - (a) is a member of the Noongar people; and does so for an Aboriginal customary purpose; and (b) (c) does so only by hand or with a hand-held tool; and in doing so does not enter into or upon a stream, (d) reservoir or watercourse; and in doing so does not allow a hand-held tool to enter into (e) a stream, reservoir or watercourse; and does not sell the invertebrate or egg.

+4.13 Noongar people lighting fires for customary purposes

+A person does not need approval under by-law 4.3.5 to light a fire on Crown land in a prohibited zone on a special provision catchment area if the person -

+- (a) is a member of the Noongar people; and - (b) does so on a registered Aboriginal site; and - (c) does so for an Aboriginal customary purpose; and - (d) in doing so does not enter into or upon a stream, reservoir or watercourse.